 Original capital of the Confederate States of America, and now the state capital of Alabama, Montgomery (pop.
-226,329) is among the more engaging destinations in the Deep South.
+226,486) is among the more engaging destinations in the Deep South.
 Not surprisingly, much of what there is to see has to do with the Civil War, which officially started here when Jefferson Davis gave the order to fire on Fort Sumter.
-Montgomery survived the war more or less unscathed and is now a pleasant little city with lovely houses lining leafy streets and an above-average range of restaurants, thanks to the presence of politicos and the nearly 5,000 undergrads at Alabama State College.
+Montgomery survived the war more or less unscathed, and is now a pleasant little city with lovely houses lining leafy streets and an above-average range of restaurants, thanks to the presence of politicos and the nearly 5,000 undergrads at Alabama State College.

 A single block west of the state capitol complex—mind-bogglingly close, considering the historically huge gulf between whites and blacks in Alabama—stands the Dexter Avenue King Memorial Baptist Church & Parsonage, a simple brick building where Martin Luther King Jr. served as pastor from 1954 to 1960.
 One of the key landmarks of the civil rights movement, it was here that supporters rallied around Rosa Parks in the Montgomery bus boycott of 1955-1956, eventually leading to an end to official segregation.
 You can visit and tour the Parsonage (309 S. Jackson St., 334/261-3270, Tues.-Sat.), where King and his family lived during the Montgomery years.

 At the east end of downtown, there’s a clutch of good “authentic Southern” restaurants within a short walk of the state capitol, including the cacophonously huge, and hugely popular, cafeteria-style Farmers Market Café (315 N. McDonough St., 334/262-1970).
 Another great traditional Deep South place is on the south side of town: Martin’s Restaurant (1796 Carter Hill Rd., 334/265-1767, Sun.-Fri.), southeast of the Alabama State University campus, gets votes for making the “World’s Best Fried Chicken,” and they also bake some pretty fine pies.
-Montgomery even has great fast food: Chris’ Hot Dogs (138 Dexter Ave., 334/265-6850, Mon.-Sat.), located three blocks west of Martin Luther King’s church, is famous across the state for its spicy chili dogs and crispy fries.
-If you’ve got a hankering for juicy ribs and a slice of banana cream pie, visit Dreamland BBQ (101 Tallappoosa St., 334/273-7427), between the ballpark and the Hank Williams Museum.
+Montgomery even has great fast food: Chris’ Hot Dogs (138 Dexter Ave., 334/265-6850, Mon.-Sat.), located three blocks west of King Memorial Baptist Church, is famous across the state for its spicy chili dogs and crispy fries.
+If you’ve got a hankering for juicy ribs and a slice of banana cream pie, visit Dreamland BBQ (12 W. Jefferson St., 334/273-7427), between the ballpark and the Hank Williams Museum.

-Places to stay in Montgomery include the usual national chains, plus two good choices in downtown: a comfy Hampton Inn (100 Commerce St., 334/265-1010, around $140 and up), in a restored older building, and the luxurious Renaissance (201 Tallapoosa St., 334/481-5000, $160 and up).
+Places to stay in Montgomery include the usual national chains, plus two good choices in downtown: a comfy Hampton Inn (100 Commerce St., 334/265-1010, around $125 and up), in a restored older building, and the luxurious Renaissance (201 Tallapoosa St., 334/481-5000, $160 and up).
 For more peace, quiet, and comfort, consider a night at the Lattice Inn (1414 S. Hull St., 334/263-1414), Montgomery’s nicest B&B.